AnyLog-co/documentation/monitoring calls.md

 Usage:
 <pre>
 get streaming
-get streaming format = json
+get streaming where format = json
 </pre>

 The non JSON reply has 2 sections showing configurations and statistics.